 With the arrival of Spring in Nova Scotia, we continue to see the tick problem skyrocket.
 A rarity in this province only years ago, ticks are now a well-established reality.
 They join mosquitos, black flies and deer flies as our most loathsome pests.
 More than just a seasonal annoyance, ticks emerge whenever temperatures are above 4°C.

-Many guides on how to deal with ticks lack details, context and realities that I’ve come to learn through my own experience.
+Many guides on how to deal with ticks lack details, context, and realities that I’ve come to learn through my own experience.
 Health Canada suggests Permethrin when travelling abroad, yet it is not available for purchase domestically.
 Is drenching yourself in DEET and Icaridin an effective alternative?
 What’s the best gear to defend yourself?
 I’ll examine this and more in the rest of this post.

 To avoid coming into contact with ticks, the best thing you can do is avoid their favourite habitat.
 Dark, moist areas with tall grass, brush and leaf piles are their favourite.
 Ticks sit on blades of grass, branches and leaves as they wait for animals to brush by to hitch a ride.
 They do not jump or fly, they rely on direct contact.